ANDI-softwaredev/bible-arcade/README.md

 ## Project info
 An application to equip the Adventist Youth in their Bible Quiz endeavours.
--Track your reading progress
+- Track your reading progress
--Generate practise questions with the help of AI.
-Just copy and paste or upload pdf to watch the magic -Get personalized study plans based on your progress -Practise speed answering with our timed quizzes and get instant feedback -Store your practise material safely
+- Generate practise questions with the help of AI.
+Just copy and paste or upload pdf to watch the magic
+- Get personalized study plans based on your progress
+- Practise speed answering with our timed quizzes and get instant feedback
+- Store your practise material safely

 **App URL**: https://bible-arcade.netlify.app/